BhallaLab/almirah/docs/source/writing-configs/mapping.rst

 ``cols``
 ~~~~~~~~

-All details regarding column mappings sit inside the ``cols`` key.
-It
+All details regarding fixed column mappings sit inside the ``cols``
-consists of a sequence of entries that provide information on the
+key.
+It consists of a sequence of entries that provide information on
-column, its datatype, validations to pass, and transformations if any.
+the column, its datatype, validations to pass, and transformations if
+any.

 The column mapping is defined using: